 Oken points out that Friday, the day of Venus, is the day for eating fish.
-Venus in astrology is exalted in Neptune, that is, Neptune brings out the best qualities of Venus, such as universal love.
-It is asserted that this is what Christ was teaching, and the correlation is made between fish on Friday and Venus in Neptune to further show Jesus' connection with Pisces.38
+Venus in astrology is exalted in Pisces, that is, the zodiac sign of Pisces supposedly brings out the best qualities of Venus, such as universal love.
+It is asserted that this is what Christ was teaching, and the correlation is made between fish on Friday and Venus in Pisces to further show Jesus' connection with Pisces.38

 The astrological Jesus is still a New Age Jesus, or, in more contemporary terms, the Jesus of the new spirituality.
 Jesus is the man who realized Christ Consciousness, the innate divinity in all men.
 In a book based on the Edgar Cayce's channeled readings, Christ Consciousness is described as an awareness each of us has, which can be "awakened" by our will, "of the soul's oneness with God."39 Paramahansa Yogananda, the Hindu guru who came to America and whose book, Autobiography of a Yogi, inspired many Westerners to follow Hindu-based teachings, defines Christ Consciousness as "the universal consciousness, oneness with God, manifested by Jesus, Krishna, and other avatars," and is the realization of "God immanent in all creation."40 Unity's The Metaphysical Bible Dictionary expresses it more directly: "Christ is the divine-idea of man....Each of us has within him the Christ, just as Jesus had......The cosmic man...is the Christ....we are not persons, but factors in the cosmic mind.
 Reveal yourself to yourself by affirming 'I am the Christ, son of the living God'..."41 In one New Age bestseller, the author states that the greatest teaching of Christ was that we all have everlasting life, brotherhood in God, and that we have whatever we request.42